 \section{Review of Related Past Work on Data Skeletonisation Algorithms}

-Among many skeletonisation algorithms we review the most relevant ones that can accept any cloud as in Definition~\ref{dfn:metric} and provide guarantees as in the skeletonisation problem in section~\ref{sec:intro} above, see basic concepts in Appendix~\ref{sec:definitions}.
+Among many skeletonisation algorithms we review the most relevant ones that can accept any point cloud as in Definition~\ref{dfn:metric} and provide guarantees with respect to the skeletonisation problem in section~\ref{sec:intro}, see Appendix~\ref{sec:definitions}.

 \textbf{Past algorithms without guarantees}.
-Singh et al. \cite{SCP00} approximated a cloud $C\subset\R^d$ by a subgraph of a Delaunay triangulation, which requires $O(n^{\lceil{d/2}\rceil})$ time for $n$ points of $C$ and the three thresholds: a minimum number $K$ of edges in a cycle and $\de_{min},\de_{max}$ for inserting/merging 2nd order Voronoi regions.
-Similar parameters are need for {\em principal curves} \cite{kegl2002piecewise}, which were later extended to iteratively computed {\em elastic maps} \cite{GZ09}.
+Singh et al. \cite{SCP00} approximated a cloud $C\subset\R^d$ by a subgraph of a Delaunay triangulation, which requires $O(n^{\lceil{d/2}\rceil})$ time for $n$ points of $C$ and three thresholds: a minimum number $K$ of edges in a cycle and $\de_{min},\de_{max}$ for inserting/merging 2nd order Voronoi regions.
+Similar parameters are needed for{\em principal curves} \cite{kegl2002piecewise}, which were later extended to iteratively computed elastic maps \cite{GZ09}.
 Since it is hard to estimate a rate of convergence for iterative algorithms, we discuss below non-iterative methods.

 \textbf{Skeletonisation via Reeb graphs}.
 Starting from a noisy sample $C$ of an unknown graph $G$ with a scale parameter $\al$, X.~Ge et al. \cite{GSBW11} considered the Reeb graph of the Vietoris-Rips complex on $C$ at a scale $\al$, see Definition~\ref{dfn:Cech+VR}.